noamokman/eslint-config-noamokman/README.md

 #### React Native Test [`noamokman/react-native-test`](react-native-test.json)

-Use this for your react native mocha tests
+Use this for your react native jest tests

 ```json
 {